oma-sec/Fraud-Investigation/README.md

 ## 🔍 NOTE ON ATTRIBUTION

-This report describes the infrastructure, technical behavior, and tactics associated with the operator known by the alias **"Azedolf/zed"** in crypto fraud communities.
+This report describes the infrastructure, technical behavior, and tactics associated with the operator known by the alias **"***ed*"** in crypto fraud communities.

 All conclusions are based on: